sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-24.md

       "nothing"))
 ```

-Here too, in order to increase precision, all computation are run 1000 times on each prime number for each of the algorithm.
+Here too, in order to increase precision of the execution time measurement, all computation are run 1000 times on each prime number for each of the algorithm.

 I ran in a few issue with the random number generator for the largest prime in my table.
 I just removed them as it don't change the conclusion.